magfest/resource-mgmt-app/docs/workflow.md

 ## Notifications

-The system tracks notifications (not yet fully implemented):
+Email notifications are sent at key workflow transitions via AWS SES:

+- **Budget admins** notified when a request is submitted (awaiting dispatch)
+- **Approval group members** notified when lines are dispatched to their group
-- Requester notified when lines need response
+- **Requesters** notified when a line needs their response (NEEDS_INFO or NEEDS_ADJUSTMENT)
-- Approvers notified of new lines in their queue
+- **Reviewers** notified when a requester responds to their feedback
-- Admins notified when requests ready for final review
+- **Department members** notified when a request is finalized

+Notification failures are non-blocking — the workflow operation completes even if email delivery fails.
+Failures are logged for troubleshooting.

 ## Key Routes